Sample complexity of matrix product states at finite temperature: Numerical demonstrations

 \subsection{Transverse-field Ising chain}

 We first consider the transverse-field Ising chain,

 where $\sigma^\alpha_i ~ (\alpha = x, y, z)$ is the Pauli operator at site $i$.
-We parameterize the coupling interaction $J$ and the transverse field $g$ as $J = \sin \theta$ and $g = \cos \theta$ with a single parameter $\theta$ that varies in the range $[0, \pi/2]$.
+We parametrize the coupling interaction $J$ and the transverse field $g$ as $J = \sin \theta$ and $g = \cos \theta$ with a single parameter $\theta$ that varies in the range $[0, \pi/2]$.
 It is analytically solved in the thermodynamic limit \cite{pfeuty1970}.
-When $J=0$ and $g>0$, the Hamiltonian is represented as a sum of single-site operators treated in \S.\ref{subsec:non-interacting}, and when $J>0$ and $g=0$, we find a 1D classical Ising model we considered in \S.\ref{subsec:classical_ising}.
-The non-interacting and classical Ising cases correspond to $\theta = 0$ and $\theta = \pi/2$, respectively.
-When $0 \le \theta < \pi /4$, we have a gapped paramagnetic phase due to large $g$, and $\pi /4 < \theta \le \pi /2$, the system in a gapped ferromagnetic Ising phase, and the gap closes at $\theta=\pi/4$.
+When $J=0$ and $g>0$, the Hamiltonian is represented as a sum of single-site operators treated in Sec.\ref{subsec:non-interacting}, and when $J>0$ and $g=0$, we find the 1D classical Ising model we considered in Sec.\ref{subsec:classical_ising}.
+The noninteracting and classical Ising cases correspond to $\theta = 0$ and $\theta = \pi/2$, respectively.
+When $0 \le \theta < \pi /4$, we have a gapped paramagnetic phase due to large $g$; for $\pi /4 < \theta \le \pi /2$, the system is in a gapped ferromagnetic Ising phase, and the gap closes at $\theta=\pi/4$.
 Whether the system is gapped or gapless is related to the nature of the NFPF.

-Figures~\ref{fig:tfising}(a) and \ref{fig:tfising}(b) show the temperature dependence of the NFPF $\delta z^2$ for $\theta = \pi/8, \pi/4$, respectively.
+Figures~\ref{fig:tfising}(a) and \ref{fig:tfising}(b) show the temperature dependence of the NFPF $\delta z^2$ for $\theta = \pi/8$ and $\pi/4$, respectively.
 The solid lines represent the formula in Eq.~\eqref{eq:nfpf_formula}.
 The thermal R\'{e}nyi-2 entropy $s_2(\beta)$ of the transverse-field Ising chain can be analytically calculated from an exact result, and using its value, we can fit the mean value of the numerically obtained NFPF data by a single parameter $\alpha$.
 Here, the error bars are calculated based on the associated errors in the NFPF.
-In the gapped paramagnetic case of Fig.~\ref{fig:tfising}(a), using $\alpha\simeq 0.28$ common to three choices of $N$, the formula and the data agree well throughout the whole temperature range.
-All NFPF increase at high temperature and reach a plateau at low temperature.
+In the gapped paramagnetic case in Fig.~\ref{fig:tfising}(a), using $\alpha\simeq 0.28$, which is common to three choices of $N$, the formula and the data agree well throughout the whole temperature range.
+All NFPFs increase at high temperature and reach a plateau at low temperature.
 This behavior indicates the fact that low- and high-temperature regions follow different scaling laws, as expected from Eqs.~\eqref{eq:scaling_highT} and \eqref{eq:scaling_lowT}.
-As discussed in \S.\ref{subsec:crossover}, the crossover temperature $\beta_c$ in Eq.~\eqref{eq:betac} grows logarithmically with $N$, consistently with Fig.~\ref{fig:tfising}(a).
+As discussed in Sec.\ref{subsec:crossover}, the crossover temperature $\beta_c$ in Eq.~\eqref{eq:betac} grows logarithmically with $N$, consistent with Fig.~\ref{fig:tfising}(a).

 Figure.~\ref{fig:tfising}(b), the gapless case, also shows good agreement with the analytical result, but there are no plateau regions in contrast to the above example.
 This is because $\beta_c$ diverges in gapless systems with $\Delta E=0$.